smartheim/wakaamaNode/docs/advanced-usage/thread-safety.md

-The library itself is not thread safe.
+The library itself is not thread safe to save runtime cost.
 You need to push new data into the library in the same thread that handles received data.
-Lwm2m object instances and resources may only be manipulated withing the same thread as well.
+Lwm2m object instances and resources may only be manipulated within the same thread as well.

 ### How to read object instance data from another thread?